george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](five-sprinkle-shapes.png)

-If you look at the donut now, things are looking good but we see the issue, commented on previously, that the center of gravity of each sprinkle seems to be one of the ends rather than the center - some of the sprinkles are sticking up out of the icing at a dramatic angle.
+If you look at the donut now, things are looking good but we see the issue, commented on previously, that the center of gravity of each sprinkle seems to be one of the ends rather than the center - some sprinkles are sticking up out of the icing at a dramatic angle.
 This is due to the origin point - which you can see when you select an object:

 ![img.png](origin-points.png)

-It's the little orange dot at the base of eahc of the selected sprinkles above.
+It's the little orange dot at the base of the selected sprinkles above.
 This origin point is the point at which the sprinkle attaches itself to the surface of the icing.

 So with all the sprinkles selected, right-click, go to _Set Origin_ and select _Origin to Geometry_ and this centers the origin points: